 When we were visiting the French Riviera we enjoyed a day trip to Monaco from Nice.
-We took the bus from Nice to Monaco and the train on the way back since we had done the boat trip over to Saint Tropez just a day ago.
-Monaco also known as Principality of Monaco is a sovereign city-state and microstate, located on the French Riviera sounded by France on three sides while the other side borders the Mediterranean Sea.
+Monaco is also known as Principality of Monaco is a sovereign city-state and microstate, located on the French Riviera sounded by France on three sides while the other side borders the Mediterranean Sea.
 Monaco has four traditional quarters.
 From west to east they are – Fontvieille (the newest), Monaco-Ville (the oldest), La Condamine, and Monte Carlo.
 Many of the James Bond movies features the Monte Carlo casino!

 Fun things to do in Monaco with Kids

 We spent most of our day in Monaco gawking at the luxury yachts and boats at the marina and stopped by to see Prince Rainer’s private collection of cars which ranges from military, horse-drawn carriages, popular, veteran, vintage, sports and classic cars.
 Mr. OutsideSuburbia and D spent the day gleefully admiring each car old and new!
 We had lunch right across from the famous Casino and learned about the Monaco Grand Prix race.

 Can you visit Monte Carlo Casino with kids